davidmold/code-crow/docs/context-brief.md

 Looking at the Claude Code SDK documentation, you can directly use the `--continue` functionality.
-The SDK supports this through the `continueFromSession` option.
+The SDK supports this through the `continueSession: true` option.

 Here's how to implement it properly in your web interface: